 The Yosemite National Park has the most famous granite rocks in the world.
 2 of the most iconic features are Half Dome and El Capitan.
 Rock climbers from all over the world travel to Yosemite National Park to test their climbing skills on these granite rock walls.

 Looking to climb on granite?
 Bukit Takun is a granite rock that you can get your hands on without the need to stray too far from home.

 Right here in our backyard.
 Our very own little piece of natural outdoor climbing Dairy Farm.

 Climbing at Dairy Farm has been temporarily banned by the National Parks Board.
-So until the ban is lifted do not climb at Dairy Farm.
+Therefore until the ban is lifted do not climb at Dairy Farm.

-Sedimentary rocks are formed by the accumulation of minerals and organic matters on the Earth surface and through cementation, sedimentary rocks are formed.
+Sedimentary rocks are formed by the accumulation of minerals and organic matters on the Earth’s surface.
+And through cementation, sedimentary rocks are formed.

 Climbing destinations with sandstone